 Read this guide for step-by-step instructions on how to get a google featured snippet.

 OneBox result – shows a tool directly in the search results.
-For example, when asking for time, translation and currency related queries.
+For example, when asking for the time, translation, and currency-related queries.

 Rich Results and Enriched Search Results